Honors Program

 • Completion of 13 semester credit hours at Benedict College

-• Enrollment in Purple Briefcase with a completed resume
+• Enrollment in Handshake with a completed resumé

-• Completion of the Honors Program Membership Packet
+• Completion of Honors Program Application Packet Essay completion indicating interest, qualifications, and engagement

 By The Numbers